Merritt Island (California): Climate

 Climatically the area of Merritt Island is very unique.
 During the growing season the Island is cooled by the south westerly breezes originating from the Carquinez Straits near San Francisco.
-These breezes result in an median temperature difference from Sacramento of 10 F during both day and night.
+These breezes result in a median temperature difference from Sacramento of 10 F during both day and night.

 Fog seldom reaches Merritt Island during the growing season as it is the northern-most island in the Sacramento Delta.
 Other islands further south are closer to the San Francisco Bay Area and hence have more fog in the summer and fall.
+The USDA plant hardiness zone is 9b.

 Soil

 The soil type of Merritt Island is a Columbian Sandy Loam deposited from runoff centuries ago from the California Coast Range.
 Some soil types surrounding Merritt Island consist of Sierra Loam, on the east side of the Sacramento River, and Peat Dirt, an organically structure soil, exists on the other islands south of Merritt.
 To the west in the Yolo Bypass, an adobe or clay type soil is found.